 There are plenty of problems in the world, and you know that science, technology, engineering and math will help solve most of them.
 You love a good challenge, and you can't wait to get your degree and go out into the world where you can be a force for good.
 That's what engineers and scientists do, right?

 We know.
 We feel the same way.

-Last year, a multidisciplinary team of students designed and built a lift to allow a local food pantry to better handle donations.
+Last year, a senior design team designed and built a custom bike that enabled a girl with physical challenges keep up with her friends.
+A multidisciplinary team of students designed and built a lift to allow a local food pantry to better handle donations.
 Another group built an assistive device that helped a little boy halfway around the world gain the strength to walk unaided.
-Some students designed a tool to help people with motor skills challenges to have fun bowling.
-Others developed appropriate technology to help supply clean water in underdeveloped countries.
+Other students developed appropriate technology to help supply clean water in underdeveloped countries.

 And they all got course credit for their work because Rose recognizes the value of putting your classroom lessons into action.

 But it doesn't stop there.